 There are many different ways you can take part:

 - Donate only to those charities that do not conduct or fund animal experiments.
-View our up-to-date list, download our free app or request a hard copy.
+View our up-to-date list.

 - Order copies of our leaflet to distribute on the high street, or to friends, family and colleagues.

 - Read our report, Victims of Charity, we focus on the four charities mentioned above, and the conditions they fund research into – cancer, heart disease, Alzheimer’s disease and Parkinson’s disease.
 These charities were chosen both because they are well-known organisations and because these diseases are among the most prevalent in the UK today.
 We examined past and contemporary animal research in these areas, and found not only appalling suffering, but also a lack of significant health benefits to people.
 You can view the report online.

 - Email the letters page of your local paper – getting a letter into print is a great way to get the message out to thousands of people.
 Here is some suggested text.